This summary of age discrimination law in Belgium has been prepared by Claeys & Engels, the Ius Laboris member for Belgium: www.claeysengels.be.

 In general, discrimination claims are not common in Belgium.

-We also believe more harassment claims might be based on age discrimination; however the new Anti-Discrimination Act of 10 May 2007 does not apply to harassment in an employment context.
-Harassment is exclusively dealt with in a specific act of 10 January 2007.
-This legislation is embedded in the general legislation on the well-being of employees.
+We also believe more harassment claims might be based on age discrimination; however the new Anti-Discrimination Act does not apply to harassment in an employment context.
+Harassment is dealt with in the general legislation.

-The Belgian legislator has not set an age or ages above which employers can dismiss employees without the need to justify the dismissal in view of the discrimination prohibition.
-There is no mandatory retirement age as in other jurisdictions (including the UK).
+The Belgian legislator has not set an age which employers can dismiss employees without the need to justify the dismissal in view of the discrimination prohibition.
+There is no mandatory retirement age.

-However, the employer can dismiss an employee (only white-collar employees) of 65 years with a notice period of maximum 26 weeks which is in most cases far less than the legal notice period.
-For staff of the civil air line companies (cockpit and cabin crew), the age is 55 and not 65.
+Belgian law states that the employer can dismiss an employee (only white-collar employees) of 65 years with a notice period of maximum 26 weeks which is in most cases far less than the legal notice period which is based on length of service.
+For staff of the civil air line companies (cockpit and cabin crew), the age is 55.

 Labour Tribunal, Brussels 2 December 2005 (A.R.
 62733/03), Labour Court, Brussels 11 April 2008